F9 (film): Box office

 F9 grossed $173 million in the United States and Canada, and $553.2 million in other territories, for a worldwide total of $726.2 million.
+It was the fifth-highest-grossing film of 2021.

 In the United States and Canada, F9 was projected to gross $55–65 million from 4,179 theaters in its opening weekend.
 The film made $30 million on its first day (including $7.1 million from Thursday night previews), both the best such totals of the pandemic period.
 It went on to debut to $70 million, the highest-grossing weekend since Star Wars: The Rise of Skywalker ($72.4 million) in December 2019.
 Like previous Fast & Furious films, the audience was diverse (with 37% Hispanic, 35% Caucasian, 16% Black and 8% Asian) and skewed to both younger (51% under the age of 25) and male (57%) crowds.
 In its second weekend, the film fell 65% to $23 million, remaining atop the box office.
 With Universal's F9, The Boss Baby: Family Business, and The Forever Purge finishing in the top three spots, it marked the first time a single studio accomplished the feat since February 2005.
 It also crossed $100 million domestically and $500 million internationally in record time for the COVID-19 pandemic era.
 The film made $11.4 million but was dethroned by newcomer Black Widow the following weekend, then made $7.6 million in its fourth frame, finishing in fourth.